swaraj-u/createGroup/README.md

 If you create room, and don't see it in the room list, please refresh.
 In task manager,if you don't see the tasks initially, then please refresh.

+Lastly, we changed the backend_url and frontend_url as we were not able to deploy the app.